 Survival skills are typically thought of in the context of wilderness survival.
 However, the term (in my opinion) is a very broad and general one.
 Although central to survival such as attitude, shelter, water, food, first-aid, and security (for example) — one’s survival skills may go well beyond just the basics.

-It may apply to many ‘levels’ of survival, from the simple ability to cook your own food, make your own bread, shut off the electricity-gas-water to your home, successfully build a fire, build your own shelter, purify drinking water, all the way to identifying outdoor wild edible plants, trapping, hunting, field dressing game, growing a successful garden, building a fence, preserving foods, tactics and evasion, and on and on…
+It may apply to many ‘levels’ of survival.
+From the simple ability to cook your own food, make your own bread, shut off the electricity-gas-water to your home, successfully build a fire, build your own shelter, purify drinking water, all the way to identifying outdoor wild edible plants, trapping, hunting, field dressing game, growing a successful garden, building a fence, preserving foods, tactics and evasion, and on and on…

 There is an underlying theme though…

 The underlying theme is that of self-reliance.
 To rely on yourself.
 The know-how and ability to survive via specific skills that pertain to a situation.
 The situation?
 That’s a wide range of circumstance and scenarios indeed!

 Survival skills hinge on the survival scenario.
 There are seemingly a bazillion things you could plan for, and adapt skills towards.

 Everyone has their own unique interests and abilities.
 And really – no one person can know, or do it all.
 People will usually gravitate towards the skill sets that they find interesting or enjoyable for them.
 However, it is also a very good thing to challenge yourself and get outside of your comfort zone too.
 People usually need to be pushed to get into that (somewhat uncomfortable) zone, but the end result is often very rewarding after having conquered a new skill.